2026 United States House of Representatives elections in Texas: District 4

-The 4th district encompasses counties along the Red River, as well as some sections of the suburban and exurban DFW Metroplex.
+The new 4th district encompasses most of the counties in the eastern part of the Texoma region along the Red River, including the communities of Sherman and Paris, as well as some sections of the suburban and exurban DFW Metroplex including Frisco, most of Plano and the Collin County portion of Dallas.
 The incumbent is Republican Pat Fallon, who was re-elected with 68.4% of the vote in 2024.
+Donald Trump and Ted Cruz each respectively won 61.2% and 59.0% of the vote here in 2024.